r2devops/hub/jobs/mega_linter/README.md

 Lint all your files using [MegaLinter](https://github.com/oxsecurity/megalinter/){:target="_blank"}
-which.
+.
 It supports [49 languages, 22 formats, 20 tooling
 formats](https://github.com/oxsecurity/megalinter#supported-linters) and ready
 to use out of the box, as a GitHub action or any CI system highly configurable and free for all uses.